Perfect matching modules, dimer partition functions and cluster characters: Introduction

-The central theme of this paper is that the rank 1 modules in $\CM(A)$ also have a combinatorial description in that they correspond to perfect matchings on the bipartite graph, or indeed on the quiver $Q(D)$ suitably interpreted (Definition~\ref{d:pm}).
-In particular, every perfect matching $\mu$ determines a \emph{perfect matching module} $N_\mu$.
-The restriction of such a module to the boundary algebra $B$, and further to $C$, is encoded combinatorially by the boundary value $\bdry\mu$ (Definition~\ref{d:bdry-value}) of the matching $\mu$; see Proposition~\ref{p:res-pm-mods} for a precise statement.
+The main new ingredient in this paper is the introduction of a \emph{perfect matching module} $N_\mu\in\CM(A)$ attached to a perfect matching on the bipartite graph $\Gamma(D)$, or equivalently (using Definition~\ref{d:pm}) on the quiver $Q(D)$.
+These provide a combinatorial description of the rank $1$ modules in $\CM(A)$, analogous to that of the rank $1$ modules $M_I\in\CM(C)$ (Corollary~\ref{c:proj-pm-mods}).
+The restriction of $N_\mu$ to the boundary algebra $B$, and further to $C$, is encoded combinatorially by the boundary value $\bdry\mu$ (Definition~\ref{d:bdry-value}) of the matching $\mu$; see Proposition~\ref{p:res-pm-mods} for a precise statement.

-The consistency conditions for Postnikov diagrams imply that the projective $A$-modules $Ae_j$ are rank 1 (Corollary~\ref{c:proj-pm-mods}) and one key result of the paper is to show (Theorem~\ref{t:MSmatch}) that the corresponding perfect matchings are those identified by Muller--Speyer~\cite{MuSp} in the course of defining a twist automorphism for positroid varieties.
-The boundary values of these matchings were identified in \cite{MuSp}, which leads directly to \eqref{eq:TD=TC}.
+The consistency conditions for Postnikov diagrams imply that the projective $A$-modules $Ae_j$ are rank 1, and hence must be perfect matching modules.
+One key result of the paper, and the main step in the proof of Theorem~\ref{t:projective-labelling}, is to identify the corresponding matchings explicitly. \begin{theorem*}[Corollary~\ref{c:MSmatch}] Let $D$ be a connected Postnikov diagram with dimer algebra $A=A_D$.
+Then for each vertex $j\in Q_0$ we have